Hurricane Doria: Meteorological history

+The remnants of Hurricane Doria (top right) alongside Hurricane Beulah (center), Tropical Storm Monica (bottom left), and Tropical Storm Nanette (far bottom left).

 The origins of Hurricane Doria are traced back to an area of disturbed weather off the northeastern coast of Florida on September 4.
 For several days, the low pressure system meandered as its central barometric pressure gradually fell.
 The storm is estimated to have organized into a tropical depression at 0000 UTC on September 8.
 At the time, it was situated north of Grand Bahama Island.
 Drifting westward, the cyclone attained tropical storm intensity early the next day.
 Doria turned northeastward and accelerated as it moved away from Florida.
 On September 10, the tropical storm achieved hurricane force.
 Cold air became entrained into the hurricane's circulation by September 11, causing it to weaken to a tropical storm.
 However, its forward motion slowed and it once again strengthened.

 The hurricane moved eastward, seemingly out to sea.
 However, an area of high pressure over New England began to steer Doria westward on September 13.
 The hurricane continued to strengthen, and it is estimated to have peaked with maximum sustained winds of 100 mph (155 km/h) and a minimum air pressure of 973 mbar (hPa; 28.73 inHg).
 It maintained these winds for approximately 18 hours, before weakening slightly late on September 14.
 In his 2007 book "Hurricanes and the Middle Atlantic States", Rick Schwartz compared Doria to the 1933 Chesapeake–Potomac hurricane, citing similar intensities, tracks, and forward speeds.
 On September 16, the storm weakened to a tropical storm in a colder, drier environment.
 As it turned southward, Doria quickly weakened.
 Initial forecasts suggested the possibility for the storm to maintain its severity and move ashore between Maryland and New Jersey.

 Continually deteriorating, Doria made landfall near the Virginia–North Carolina border, and moved south over land.
 It reemerged over open waters on September 17, and at around the same time, it weakened to a tropical depression.
 It curved southeastward as a weak depression, and several days later it was still identifiable as a storm system south of the island of Bermuda.
 It dissipated on September 21.
 Doria had an unusual and capricious track, described as "one of the most erratic storms ever observed".